Nikhil9786/etl-app/README.md

        ```
     * To securely interact with password, it is essential to create user password
        ```bash
    CREATE USER user WITH PASSWORD 'passuser';
        ```
     * Granting appropriate permissions to user
        ```bash
       GRANT ALL PRIVILEGES ON DATABASE postgres_db TO user;
        ```
   4. **Code Flow:**
-      * ETL Process:
+      * ETL Process(etl.py):
+         * Data Extraction and Transformation:
            * Load data from CSV files using the Pandas library
            * Derive features such as total experiments, average experiments, and most commonly experimented compound.
+         * Data Loading
-        * Use Pandas and SQLalchemy to upload the derived data to a PostgreSQL database table.
+           * Leveraged SQLAlchemy and the PostgreSQL driver to establish a connection with the database.
+           * Insert the derived features into appropriate database tables.
-      * Flask API:
+      * Flask API(app.py):
         * Create an API using the Flask framework.
         * Define a custom route (/trigger_etl) to trigger the ETL process via an HTTP POST request.
       * Dockerization: